Remortgaging – Home Improvements

-First and second charge is about what happens if you stop repaying your mortgage.
+First and second charge is named like this because of what happens if you stop repaying your mortgage.
 The ‘first charge’ finance gets repaid first on the sale of your home, and second charge finance is settled with anything left over.

 Alternatively, if you’re not happy to secure the funds against your property, you can always look at a personal loan.
-Again, the interest rates might not be as competitive as the interest on a mortgage, but a loan can be simpler to organise.
+The interest rates might not be as competitive as the interest on a mortgage, but a loan has its own benefits and flexibilities.

 WHAT FACTORS WILL BE TAKEN INTO CONSIDERATION WHEN REMORTGAGING FOR HOME IMPROVEMENTS?

 The main focus is affordability.
 The lenders will want to check your credit, your commitments and whether you have any children.
 They will also want to know what your earnings are and more about how you’re planning to improve your home.

 The larger the funds you need, the more detail lender will require.
 The underwriter will want to see building quotes or architect’s quotes, for example.

 HOW MUCH CAN I REMORTGAGE FOR HOME IMPROVEMENTS?